 There are two different forms of Super Training.
 Both ultimately achieve the same end.

 Super Training Regimens

 Training regimens are the more dominant of the two games.
-In these your pokémon enters a 3D arena, and must trade shots with a giant, moving balloon.
+In this minigame, your Pokémon enters a 3D arena and must trade shots with a giant, moving balloon.
 Your goal is to attack the hit boxes on the balloon, striking them with balls while avoiding the shots the balloon sends back your way.
 Hold down the stylus on the screen and you can charge up your shot; press L and you can create a defensive barrier which will ward off incoming attacks.
 That, along with moving around, are really the only things you need to know about Super Training Regimens.

 Super Training consists of five difficulty levels.
 Complete one and the next will appear.
 The first three are dedicated solely to gaining EV points for your pokémon.